plai-group/simple-cnaps/README.md

 | Simple CNAPS + FETI             | 71.4±1.0     | 86.0±0.6        | 57.1±0.7         | 78.5±0.5         |
 | Transductive CNAPS + FETI       | 73.8±1.0     | 87.7±0.6        | 65.1±0.8         | 80.6±0.5         |

-**If you would like to ask any questions or reach out regarding any of the papers, please email me directly at peyman.bateni@hotmail.com (my cs.ubc.ca email may have expired by the time you are emailing as I have graduated!).

 ## Citation
 We hope you have found our code base helpful!
 If you use this repository, please cite our papers: